brookeclifton/brookeclifton.github.io/essays/smart-questions.md

 ## Conclusion

 Smart questions demonstrate preparation, clarity, and respect for others.
-The Stack Overflow question about AWS ACM DNS validation is an excellent example, fulfilling Raymond's criteria for smart questions.
+The Stack Overflow question about debug statements in C++ is an excellent example, fulfilling Raymond's criteria for smart questions.
 In contrast, vague, contextless questions impose extra effort on responders and often fail to get solutions.
 This exercise highlights a critical insight: the act of asking good questions is one of the most crucial skills in software engineering.